6 min read

 For small inputs this takes seconds.
 For a 200-page PDF or a 100-file vault, it can take several minutes.
 You can:

-Under the hood, Scrybe classifies each file, chunks the content, extracts entities in parallel, merges duplicates, and runs a unified review pass for multi-chunk jobs.
-You don’t have to think about any of that — you just wait for the preview.
+Under the hood, the importer classifies each file, chunks the content, extracts entities in parallel, merges duplicates, and runs a unified review pass for multi-chunk jobs.
+You don’t have to think about any of that.
+Just wait for the preview.

 Step 4: Preview

-This is where you review everything Scrybe found.
+This is where you review everything the importer found.
 Entities are grouped into collapsible sections by category:

-- A Party block at the top, if Scrybe detected one
+• A Party block at the top, if the importer detected one

 Every entry starts with a checkbox (approved).
 Uncheck anything you don’t want.
 You can use Approve all / Reject all on each category header to bulk-toggle.